josh-egan/Configurations/WebStorm/README.md

 >
 > https://www.jetbrains.com/webstorm/help/project-and-ide-settings.html

-So, for example, on Linux the config folder is at `~/.WebStorm11/config`.
+For convenience, here are some paths to the config folder that you can copy/paste:
+- Windows: `%USERPROFILE%\.WebStorm11\config`
+- Linux: `~/.WebStorm11/config`
+- OS X: `~/Library/Preferences/WebStorm11/config`

 ### Importing settings